Update: 22 January 2021

 2. Will the vaccine be safe?

-It is important to remember that the MHRA would not have licenced the vaccine if there were any doubts as to its safety.
-The JCVI guidance states that it “has reviewed unpublished Phase I/II/III safety and efficacy data for the Pfizer BioNTech mRNA vaccine.
+It is important to remember that the Medicines and Healthcare products Regulatory Agency (MHRA) would not have licenced the vaccine if there were any doubts as to its safety.
+The Joint Committee on Vaccination and Immunisation (JCVI) guidance states that it “has reviewed unpublished Phase I/II/III safety and efficacy data for the Pfizer BioNTech mRNA vaccine.
 The vaccine appears to be safe and well-tolerated, and there were no clinically concerning safety observations”.
-In our meeting with representatives of Public Health England, MHRA and the Department of Health and Social Care, experts confirmed the safety of any approved vaccine and said it was highly unlikely anyone would be “contra-indicated” unless they had an allergy to a specific vaccine.

 3. Next steps